Ed-Fi-Exchange-OSS/Meadowlark/docs/performance-testing/postgres-performance-testing.md

 With these methods we test different scenarios to validate changes in the code.
 We capture at least 3 execution cycles for each scenario.

-To capture statistics we are reading data from pg_stat_database.
-A process runs each 5 seconds and inserts a row with the current statistics.
-With all the rows inserted, we can get an average of some indicators.
-From pg_stat_database we can get:

-- xact_commit: number of transactions in the database that have been completed successfully.
-- xact_rollback: number of transactions that have been cancelled or rolled back.
-- blks_read: number of disk blocks that have been read directly from the disk
-- blks_hit: This is the number of times that the needed data was found in the cache or buffer.
-- tup_returned: number of rows returned by queries in the database
-- tup_fetched: number of rows fetched by queries in the database
-- tup_inserted: number of rows inserted
-- tup_updated: number of rows updated
-- tup_deleted: number of rows deleted

-## Method 2
+## Method 1: Postgres Connection Pool

 As a first step we are execute the Autocannon tool changing the amount of connections.
 First we executed a base case with 1 connection and then more cases were executed to compare the behavior.
+Then, we change the max pool size to validate the behavior.

 1. Start postgresql and open search containers.